 Car or truck accidents, slip-and-falls, falling equipment, and other accidents contribute to work-related injuries that can accumulate medical expenses and time away from work, negatively impacting an injured employee’s family.

 If you or a loved one were injured at work in Texas, you deserve justice.
 If your employer does not subscribe to worker’s compensation, you could recover compensation for the losses that you suffered by filing a workers’ compensation claim or a personal injury lawsuit against a third party or non-subscribing employer.

 In these situations, you need a personal injury lawyer on your side who can fight for your best interests.
 The McKinney workplace accident attorneys at Carew Garcia Bohuslav Law, PLLC can guide you through each stage of your claim and advocate aggressively for your right to a fair settlement.

 If your employer chooses not to subscribe to workers’ compensation insurance, you could pursue a non-subscriber claim and file a civil lawsuit against your employer.
-To recover compensation for medical care and other losses, you will need to prove that your injury occurred at work.
+To recover compensation for medical care, physical therapy, and other losses, you will need to prove that your injury occurred at work.

 If someone else’s negligence caused your accident, you could pursue a lawsuit against the at-fault party.
 Below are a few examples of liable third parties in workplace injury lawsuits:

 Some workplace injuries are not the fault of an employer but instead stem from third parties whose negligence directly led to an injury.
 Third-party injury claims are often filed against the following:

 While workers’ compensation benefits typically prevent injured workers from filing lawsuits against their employees, they do not prevent claims against third parties responsible for an injury.
 Proving third-party liability requires an injury claim meets the following points: